Newcastle upon Tyne: Concert venues

 The Riverside music venue on Melbourne Street, open from 1985 until 1999, notably hosted Nirvana's first European show in 1989.
 The venue also welcomed Oasis, Red Hot Chili Peppers, David Bowie and The Stone Roses and was named Best Regional Venue by NME in 1993.
 Riverside has also been the subject of a book, Riverside: Newcastle's Legendary Alternative Music Venue.

-In 2016 open-air concerts took place at Times Square for the first time, including performances from Maxïmo Park, Ocean Colour Scene and Catfish and the Bottlemen.
+In 2016, open-air concerts took place at Times Square for the first time, including performances from Maxïmo Park, Ocean Colour Scene and Catfish and the Bottlemen.

 The small music venue Think Tank? was a nominee for Best Small Venue in NME in 2015.
 The Cluny in Ouseburn Valley is "one of the most important venues for breaking bands in the region".
 Trillians Rock Bar is well-noted for its rock and metal shows, and The Head of Steam is a 90-capacity basement venue described as "one of Newcastle's staple venues".

+The Boiler Shop, situated in the former locomotive works of Robert Stephenson and Company, opened as a 1,000 capacity venue in 2017 and mostly hosts rock and dance shows.